CalderH04/Machine-Learning/readme.md

-*AI and Machine Learning
+# AI and Machine Learning 2018
+##List of Projects
-**Mean Or Nice - Model to detect mean or nice compliments **Chatbot - Chatbot
+*Mean Or Nice - Model to detect mean or nice compliments *Chatbot - Chatbot